What is Compost?

 So in other words, composting recycles kitchen scraps, coffee grounds, leaves, grass clippings, etc. into something often called “brown gold” because of its value to your garden.
 It looks like rich soil, and smells slightly sweet and earthy.

 Compost’s biggest value is being used as a soil amendment.
 When compost is mixed in with regular garden soil, it adds beneficial bacteria and fungi, along with nitrogen and other nutrients.

 Compost helps to lighten heavy soils and enrich sandy soils.
 Earthworms love it, as do plants of all kinds — including tomatoes, naturally!
 Compost is a natural fertilizer, adding nitrogen and trace elements to your garden.

 You can create your own compost, or you can buy it.
-The purchased compost I like the best is composted cow manure, as it’s the closest to homemade (at least where I live).
-However, I also like to mix in some compost that is high in humus – like that made from the leavings of mushroom growing.
+The purchased compost I like the best is composted cow manure, but I also grab some mushroom compost when I can find it.

 However, unless you have a very small garden, buying enough compost to truly enrich your soil could get quite expensive.
 That where creating your own compost can come in awfully handy.

 Compost is Recycling